1. Setup Wizard

 2.1.
 Missing Application

 FusionAuth can be configured with one to many Applications.
 A FusionAuth Application represents a secured resource, it should be thoughtfully named but the name may be modified at a later time.
-See the Add an Application Tutorial for additional details.
+See the Application overview for additional details.

 2.2.
 Missing API Key